stefanv/git-tools/README.md

 provide new git commands.
 For example, if `git-pr` is on your path, you can now use `git pr`.

-- `brhist`: Show last modification date of each branch
 - `nr`: Add new remote for GitHub/GitLab user X
 - `pr`: Fetch one or more pull requests to branch pr/X.
-- `rmb`: Remove already merged branches locally and remotely.
-I don't have a good solution for this at the moment; do you?
+- `rmm`: Remove merged (or squash merged) branches locally.
+         It wouldn't be too hard to adapt this to also remove merged remote branches; any takers?
+- `brhist`: Show last modification date of each branch
 - `wipe`: Permanently delete files from repository by rewriting history.

 ## Aliases